Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 How do I get a copy of my child’s immunization record?

 You can request a copy of your child’s immunization record at any office visit.
 Simply request a copy to be printed at the checkout desk.
-Request forms are online or send a request via your patient portal.
+Additionally, you can send us a request through a message on the patient portal.

 Office Policies

-What does it mean "Urgent Care Only" on the Saturday hours?
+What does it mean "Urgent Care Only" on the Saturday Lawrenceville office hours?

-Why can't I get a prescription phoned in when my child is sick?
+Why can't I get a prescription called-in when my child is sick?

 To ensure the most appropriate medical care, we feel that your child should be examined before prescribing any medication.